Then you’ve arrived at the ideal location.

 You may not be able to detect whether your dog is having a seizure or just daydreaming when seizures are mild.
 But it’s possible to distinguish between a dozing and a seizing dog by observing the following key differences.

-The eyes of a sleeping dog are normally only opened for a brief period of time.
-Seizure-prone dogs may open their eyes wide and shake their heads when they’re in the midst of a convulsion, which is common in dogs that are sleeping.
+A sleeping dog’s eyes are usually only opened for a brief period.
+Seizure-prone dogs may open their eyes wide and shake their heads when they’re amid a convulsion, which is common in dogs sleeping.

 Relaxed canines appear to be in a good mood as they are sleeping.
 But seizure-inducing facial expressions and jaw actions can be expected from dogs while they’re dreaming.

 Dog noises will appear muffled or muted while in a seizure.
-As an alternative, dogs may create completely vocalized noises of distress, such as whining or crying.
+Alternatively, dogs may create completely vocalized noises of distress, such as whining or crying.

-The sounds of snoozing pets will be muffled.
-Because of their immobility, dogs who cry in sleep or bark, don’t make as much noise as they would otherwise.
+The sounds of sleeping pets will be muffled.
+Because of their immobility, dogs who cry in sleep or bark don’t make as much noise as they would otherwise.

 Dogs that are fast asleep can be woken up by their owners.
-With a small bit of shaking or shouting their name, you can rouse the dog awake.
-A dog that is having seizures, on the other hand, will not respond to your calls or shakes.
+You can rouse the dog awake with a tiny bit of shaking or shouting their name.
+On the other hand, a dog that is having seizures will not respond to your calls or shakes.

 Maintain a peaceful state of mind during and after the seizure.
-Confidence and calmness will allow your dog to feel less likely to have a negative reaction to you during an epileptic seizure.
+Confidence and calmness will make your dog less likely to react adversely to you during an epileptic seizure.

 Remove Any Potential Hazards from Your Dog’s Environment

-If your dog has a seizure, he or she may lose control of their body.
 Your dog’s seizures can be harmful.
-Hence you should try to keep them from rolling off the ground.
+If your dog has an attack, he or she may lose control of their body.
+Hence it would help if you tried to keep them from rolling off the ground.